-On arrival at Kathmandu airport received by our guide and staff for a short transfer to your hotel, after checking into your lovely rooms getting refreshed.
+On arrival at Kathmandu airport received by our guide and staff for a short transfer to your hotel, after checking into your lovely rooms got refreshed.
 The guide will provide a briefing regarding the tour and your stay in Nepal.
-Evening welcome dinner in a nice Nepalese restaurant with an introduction to local meals, as will with Folk cultural program.
+Evening welcome dinner in a nice Nepalese restaurant with an introduction to local meals, as well as a Folk cultural program.

 Depart from the hotel after a good breakfast, a guide will receive you for a short drive to the inner part of Kathmandu city.
-A short walk takes you amidst a lively square at Old Durbar Palace courtyard, steeped with historical temples.
-Around the palace and royal courtyard of Malla kingdom regime to late Shah Dynasty.
+A short walk takes you amidst a lively square in the Old Durbar Palace courtyard, steeped with historical temples.
+Around the palace and royal courtyard of the Malla kingdom regime to the late Shah Dynasty.
 The Malla Dynasty ruling Kshatriya dynasty ruled Kathmandu Valley and some parts of Nepal from 1201 to 1779 AD.

 Places to visit around old Durbar Square: